The Loss Mitigation Program Can Save Your Home

 Final Resolution or Settlement

 There may be some negotiation between you and your loan provider.
 Make sure to keep the bankruptcy court updated on these proceedings.
 Once you come to an agreement regarding your mortgage, you must file the final settlement or agreement with the bankruptcy court.
 They have to approve it before it becomes finalized and goes into effect.
-If the two parties cannot reach an agreement, the home may become part of the bankruptcy process and be subject to foreclosure.
+If the two parties cannot reach an agreement, the home may become part of the bankruptcy process.
+This can cause the home to be subject to foreclosure.

 Is the New Jersey Bankruptcy Court’s Loss Mitigation Program the right choice for your family?
-To further discuss your options with our staff and attorneys, call Lucid Law at 908-350-7505 to schedule a free consultation.
+If so, call Lucid Law at 908-350-7505 to schedule a free consultation.